 The question is: apart from the benefits of becoming bilingual, what knowledge and emotional qualities will this process of learning a second language help develop in my child?

 Of course we want to see results!
 We work hard to pay for classes, bilingual books and apps for our kids!
 We must be patient, consistent and treat it as a game!
 If we approach teaching our children a second language as an experience and don't obsess over fluency, we won't frustrate our children.
 We should teach our children a second language with the same amount of patience and humor as we do their first language.
 Remember how cute it was when your child was first learning how to speak and mixed up and mispronounced words?
-If you are like our family, maybe even some of those words suck in your family vocabulary!
+If you are like our family, maybe even some of those words stuck in your family vocabulary!

 Learning a second language should be the exact same process!
 It should be fun, carefree, enjoyable and satisfying!
 Take it one day at a time, celebrate learning one new word!
 Don't worry if your child says it perfectly or not!
 Remember, it's not about perfection.
 Children try out new words, sounds and language structures, that is a completely normal part of the process.